 Penalty: a fine of $6 000.

-[Section 110 amended by No. 49 of 2010 s.
+[Section 110 amended: No. 49 of 2010 s.
 85.]

 111. Evidentiary provision

 In proceedings for an offence under this Subdivision, an averment in the charge that an act was done without lawful authority is, on proof that the act was done, proof that the act was done without lawful authority unless the contrary is proved.